nazrow/imagene/README.md

-# imagene
+# Imagene
-Bunch of scripts for image generation and posting
+Bunch of scripts for image generation and posting.